How to Flip a SaaS on Acquire

 Deciding What Type of SaaS You’ll Buy

 Even if you find a promising SaaS business at a great price, only buy one that you feel qualified to improve.
-Perhaps the product needs better marketing, more features, or more streamlined operations.
-Find one with problems that fit your expertise.
+If you’re a marketer, look for one that needs better marketing; if you’re a coder, one that needs more features; if you’re a project manager, look for one that needs more streamlined operations.

 While you can always outsource an improvement, you risk delays and a strained budget when hiring third parties to work on areas you know little about.